NYC requiring vaccine for cops, firefighters, city workers | WTOP

 His announcement came amid new uproar over NYPD officers defying even simple measures, like wearing face masks.
 On Monday, two police officers were seen on video shoving a man out of a Manhattan subway station when he confronted them for flouting rules requiring they wear masks.

 The NYPD’s vaccination rate has lagged behind the rest of the city, with some officers flat out refusing to get the shots.
-Unions representing officers, contending that getting the vaccine is a personal medical decision, have suggested they’ll take legal action to fight a mandate.
+Unions representing officers said Wednesday they will sue to block the mandate.

+New York City’s largest police union, the Police Benevolent Association, said getting vaccinated is a “personal medical decision” that officers should make in consultation with their doctors.
+The union represents police personnel with the rank of officer — about 23,000 people on active duty with the department.

+“Now that the city has moved to unilaterally impose a mandate, we will proceed with legal action to protect our members’ rights,” PBA president, Pat Lynch, said in a statement.

 About 69% of the NYPD’s workforce is vaccinated, compared with 77.4% of adult New Yorkers who have been fully vaccinated.
 The NYPD has about 34,500 uniformed personnel and about 17,700 people in non-uniformed support positions.